 Having a good day means time for outdoor play.
 It's also vital to a child's global development.
-Children who attend an early learning centre for six or more hours per day must play outdoors for at least two hours, weather permitting.
-School aged children attending the Tremplin before and after school centres must play outside at least half an hour per day, weather permitting.
+Children who attend summer camps will spend the day outside.
+Marquee tents are designated areas in case of rain or for shade on hot days.
 Please ensure that the child has appropriate clothing.

-If your child cannot participate in outdoor play, we cannot provide for his or her supervision, once again because of child/educator ratios that must be maintained at all times.
+If your child cannot participate in outdoor play, we cannot provide for his or her supervision, once again because of child/educator ratios that must be always maintained.
 See our Weather Policy for further details.